microsoft/Quantum/Chemistry/PythonIntegration/README.md

 # Python Integration demo #

-This demo shows how to use the `qsharp.chemistry` module to load a broombridge schema file into python, encode it and simulate its evolution using Trotterization in Q#.
+This demo shows how to use the `qsharp.chemistry` module to load a Broombridge schema file into Python, encode it and simulate its evolution using Trotterization in Q#.

 Detailed information of what you can do using the chemistry module